davidtchiu/davidtchiu.github.io/index.md

 Here's a link to my [curriculum vitae](CV.pdf).

-### Student Feedback for Department

-Leave the CS department [some feedback](https://forms.gle/Ltassc7BQkNfnnXB7).
-This form is anonymous.

 ### Recent Activities

 - (4/2022) I am co-chairing (with Professor Brian Larkins) the Poster Program at the colocated conferences IEEE/ACM [UCC 2022](https://ucc-conference.org/) and [BDCAT 2022](https://bdcat-conference.org/), to be held in Portland, Oregon.